mhamilt/una-her-doc-bologna-2025-article/article.md

 Performance.” *Proceedings of the National Academy of Sciences - PNAS* 110 (36): 14580–85.

-[^1]: (“a handful dismissed the idea of heritage as a negative idea,
+[^1]: “a handful dismissed the idea of heritage as a negative idea,
-    noting for instance that heritage was ‘keeping that which aught to be alive dead.”
-Smith 2006).
+    noting for instance that heritage was ‘keeping that which aught to be alive dead.’ ” (Smith 2006)

 [^2]: It is questionable to say there is such a thing as a ‘Baroque‘
     cello (or violin) as designs of the period differ.